How to watch the Tour de France 2025: TV, Streaming, official broadcasters

 Where to watch the biggest race in the world this July

-The Giro d'Italia is done and dusted and attention now turns to the biggest race of them all, the Tour de France.
+July is honing into view and attention is turning to the biggest race of the year, the Tour de France.

 The 2025 Tour de France kicks off on July 5 in Lille and finishes on July 27 in Paris, with 3,339 kilometres of racing over 21 stages.
 Tadej Pogačar and Jonas Vingegaard renew their rivalry after sharing the past five yellow jerseys between them, with the world's best riders all in attendance.

-The Tour de France is one of the biggest sporting spectacles in the world, and every single minute will be broadcast live around the world.
+The Tour de France is one of the biggest sporting spectacles in the world, and every single minute will be broadcast live around the world (don't forget you can use a VPN to watch your local stream from anywhere).

 Wondering where and how you can tune in?
 We'll have you covered right here in this guide, which we'll keep updated regularly in the build-up to the Grand Départ in July.